Who can apply?

 - Yes, trainees must also have prior, relevant agricultural/horticultural experience.

-- Where possible, trainees will be placed on a farm with a specilism in their area of expertise.
+- Where possible, trainees will be placed on a farm that specializes in their area of expertise.

 How much does it cost to participate?

-Trainees should contact their individual university for cost.
+Trainees should contact their individual university with questions regarding costs.